Changissnz/nu_merchant_principal/README.md

 in another is the big condition of the cycle's subservience in control and influence to the other.
 Maybe the super-cycle is a governing player in a Game of <ins>Constant-Concern</ins> to its sub-cycles.
-Identitification and correlation are oftentimes contrarian.
+Identification and correlation are oftentimes contrarian.
 Correlation is part of conflationary reasoning, and identification goes down the path of observing infinitesimal uniqueness between candidates.